You can register to vote online at gov.uk/register-to-vote.

 Other links & videos you might find useful

-National Assembly For Wales – About My Vote – Lots of info about elections for the National Assembly in Wales.
+National Assembly For Wales – Your Vote Matters – Lots of info about elections for the National Assembly in Wales.

-Role of the Assembly and how it works – National Assembly for Wales
+Role of the Assembly and how it works – from the National Assembly for Wales

 There are more ways to get involved than “just” voting…